I know you did it, too.

-Will I get a breakout if I sleep with makeup on?
+Will You get a breakout if You sleep with makeup on?

-Well, that depends.
-If you regularly sleep with your makeup on, then you will very likely get a breakout or at the very least one or two pimples.
-But if you do it only once in a while, chances are nothing bad will happen.
-That’s because there’s not really much difference between wearing your makeup on your face for 8 hours during the day and wearing it for 8 hours during the night.
-That is especially true if you sleep on your back.
-If your face rubs against the pillow, instead, then your makeup will rub against it too and the pillow will push it back into your pores, clogging them.
-In that case, a breakout can occur, especially if your skin is acne-prone.
+It depends.
+If you regularly sleep with your makeup on, you’ll get a breakout – or a pimple or two at least.
+But if you commit this skincare sin only once in a while, chances are nothing bad will happen.
+Truth is, there’s not much difference between wearing your makeup on your face for 8 hours during the day and wearing it for 8 hours during the night – especially if you sleep on your back.
+If your face rubs against the pillow, your makeup will rub against it too and the pillow will push it back into your pores, clogging them.
+In that case, a breakout is almost a done deal, especially if your skin is acne-prone.

-Sleeping with your makeup on can cause eye infections and, in particular, conjunctivitis.
+Sleeping with your makeup on can cause eye infections, especially conjunctivitis.
 Again, it’s rubbing your face against the pillow that causes the problem.
-That’s because all that rubbing will move the makeup you have on around and some of it can end up near or into your eyes.
+All that rubbing moves the makeup you have on around and some of it can end up near or into your eyes.
 When that happens, you’ll wake up in the morning and find that your eyes have become red, itchy and burning!
 This has actually happened to me once and it was awful!
 From that day on, no matter how tired I was, I always made sure I removed every little trace of makeup from my face before going to sleep.